renode/renode/README.rst

 .. csv-table::
    :delim: |

-   **Linux** | Install the ``mono-complete`` package as per the installation instructions for various Linux distributions which can be found on `the Mono project website <https://www.mono-project.com/download/stable/#download-lin>`_.
+   **Linux** | Install the ``mono-complete`` package as per the installation instructions for various Linux distributions, which can be found on `the Mono project website <https://www.mono-project.com/download/stable/#download-lin>`_.
    **macOS** | On macOS, the Mono package can be downloaded directly from `the Mono project website <https://download.mono-project.com/archive/mdk-latest-stable.pkg>`_.
    **Windows** | On Windows 7, download and install `.NET Framework 4.7 <https://www.microsoft.com/net/download/dotnet-framework-runtime>`_.
-Windows 10 ships with .NET by default, so no action is required there.
+Windows 10 ships with .NET by default, so no action is required.

 Other dependencies (Linux only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~